dainst/idai-field/server/README.md

 For both the api credentials and the log in data in the UI the `_users` table of a couchdb gets used to store user data.

+As a normal user, one can log in to the user interface and change one owns password.
+As an admin user, one gets the additional option to list the existing databases.

 ## Getting started

 ### Prerequisites